MicrosoftDocs/ATADocs/ATADocs/DeployUse/install-ata-step4.md

 [Step 5 »](install-ata-step5.md)

 ## Step 4.
 Install the ATA Gateway
-Before installing the ATA Gateway, validate that port mirroring is properly configured and that the ATA Gateway can see traffic to and from the domain controllers.
+Before installing the ATA Gateway on a dedicated server, validate that port mirroring is properly configured and that the ATA Gateway can see traffic to and from the domain controllers.
 See [Validate port mirroring](/advanced-threat-analytics/plandesign/validate-port-mirroring) for more information.

 > [!IMPORTANT]
 > Make sure that [KB2919355](http://support.microsoft.com/kb/2919355/) has been installed.
 Run the following PowerShell cmdlet to check if the hotfix is installed: